 A wildflower area brings colour and interest to a garden and makes for great alternative lawns

-If you opt for a wildflower lawn, you could mow paths through it to give it a more manicured look.
-Or ask a garden designer to help you combine wildflowers with hard landscaping and/or planters for a contemporary look and feel.
+The big difference, however, is creating a more colourful, untamed look to your garden.
+If you opt for a wildflower lawn and wish for a more manicured look, you could mow paths through it or ask a garden designer to help you combine wildflowers with hard landscaping and planters for a contemporary look and feel.

-Enviromat sedum matting was developed for use on commercial green roofs because is so self-sufficient.
-Maintenance consists of no more than applying a feed once a year and clearing away autumn leaves.
-There is no mowing and no clippings to dispose of.
+Sedum is a versatile plant that can grow in many locales and has brilliant potential as a grass alternative for a front garden or even a sloping garden.
+Enviromat sedum matting was developed for use on green roofs because of its incredible self-sufficiency.
+Maintenance consists of no more than applying a feed once a year and clearing away autumn leaves, and there is no mowing and no clippings to dispose of.

 Fed up with muddy kids?
 Woodchip makes a great play surface – and you won’t need to negotiate your way around toys with the lawn mower!